ga-wdi-curriculum/rails-activerecord/readme.md

 * `t.references :artist` is equivalent to `t.integer :artist_id`
 > What is [`index: true`?](http://rny.io/rails/postgresql/2013/08/20/postgresql-indexing-in-rails.html)

-## You Do: Use Rails Console to...
+## You Do: Rails Console (5 minutes / 1:20)

-* To create at least three songs that are associated with the previous two artists.
+**[2 minutes]** Use Rails Console to create at least three songs that are associated with the previous two artists.
-* Save the commands you run in your text editor so you can leverage it later.
-> AM: What does "save the commands" mean?

-## Break
+> Make a mental note of the commands you use to do this.

-## We Do: Seeds
+## We Do: Seeds (10 minutes / 1:30)

 Seeds allow us to quickly create dummy data.
 Why would we do that?
 * In order to test out the interfaces and functionalities we build out, we need some content/data to manipulate in order to see how it looks and feels on our application.